Erick Russell

 Erick Russell is an American politician from Connecticut.
 A member of the Democratic Party, he is the Connecticut State Treasurer.
-He is the first openly gay African American elected to a statewide office in the United States.
+Upon his election in 2022, he became the first Black openly gay person elected to a statewide office in the United States.

 Early life and career

 Russell grew up in New Haven, Connecticut, where his parents owned a convenience store and deli.
 He graduated from the University of New Haven in 2009 with a bachelor's degree in criminal justice, becoming the first member of his family to graduate from college.
-Russell earned his Juris Doctor from the University of Connecticut School of Law in 2012.
-During law school, he interned for the general counsel to Governor Dannel Malloy.
+He earned a Juris Doctor from the University of Connecticut School of Law in 2012.
+During law school, he interned for the general counsel to Governor Dannel Malloy and interned with the Connecticut Legal Rights Project.

-After graduating from law school, Russell joined law firm Pullman & Comley, based in Bridgeport, Connecticut, in their department on public and private financing, and became a partner in the firm.
-He also chairs the LGBT section of the Connecticut Bar Association.
-In 2009, Russell was elected as a vice chair of the Connecticut Democratic Party.
+After graduating from law school, Russell joined the law firm Pullman & Comley, based in Bridgeport, Connecticut, where he practiced public and private finance law and later became a partner.
+He has served as chair of the LGBT section of the Connecticut Bar Association.
+In 2009, Russell was elected vice chair of the Connecticut Democratic Party.

 Connecticut State Treasurer

+Russell was sworn into office on January 4, 2023, after winning the 2022 Connecticut State Treasurer election.

+Election results

-After Connecticut State Treasurer Shawn Wooden announced that he would not run for reelection in the 2022 Connecticut State Treasurer election, Russell announced his candidacy to succeed him.
-He defeated Dita Bhargava and Karen DuBois-Walton in the Democratic Party primary election in August, receiving 58 percent of the vote.
-In the November general election, Russell faced state representative Harry Arora, the Republican Party nominee.
-Russell won the election with 52 percent of the vote.
-Russell became the first openly gay African American elected to a statewide office in the United States.
-He was sworn into office on January 4, 2023.
+After Connecticut State Treasurer Shawn Wooden announced that he would not seek reelection in 2022, Russell declared his candidacy to succeed him.
+In the Democratic primary election held in August 2022, Russell defeated Dita Bhargava and Karen DuBois-Walton, receiving 58 percent of the vote.

+In the November 2022 general election, Russell faced state representative Harry Arora, the Republican Party nominee.
+Russell won the election with approximately 52 percent of the vote.